zeropointnine/tts-audiobook-tool/README.md

     git clone tts-audiobook-tool
     cd tts-audiobook-tool

 A separate virtual environment must be created for each model you want to use.
 Perform the operations as described in one or more of the sections below (and refer to the respective TTS model's project github pages for further guidance as needed).
-Model-specific options will be enabled automatically in the app based on which virtual environment is active.
+Model-specific options will be enabled automatically in the app based on which virtual environment has been enabled.

-In all cases, the CUDA flavor of torch requires an extra install step in the typical manner.
-First uninstall torch: `pip uninstall torch torchvision torchaudio -y`, and then install the CUDA version of torch in its place (See [Pytorch install page](https://pytorch.org/get-started/locally/)).
-Using the same version of torch as specified in the respective `requirements-*.txt` file is recommended.
+In all cases, the CUDA flavor of torch requires an extra install step in the typical manner: First uninstall torch `pip uninstall torch torchvision torchaudio -y`, and then install the CUDA version of torch in its place (See [Pytorch install page](https://pytorch.org/get-started/locally/)).

 Finally, run the app by entering:

     python -m tts_audiobook_tool

+## Install for VibeVoice

+Initialize a Python v3.11 (not 3.12) virtual environment named "venv-vibevoice".
+For example:

+    path\to\python3.11\python.exe -m venv venv-vibevoice

+Activate the virtual environment:

+    venv-vibevoice\Scripts\activate.bat

+Install dependencies:

+    pip install -r requirements-vibevoice.txt

+Note that because Microsoft has (temporarily?) removed the source code from their github repo, we are currently pulling from a [third-party archived version](https://github.com/shijincai/VibeVoice).

+### Additional steps for CUDA:

+Uninstall the vanilla version of torch:

+    pip uninstall torch

+Install torch 2.6 for CUDA v12.6:

+    pip install torch==2.6.0 --index-url https://download.pytorch.org/whl/cu126

+Finally, install Flash attention and Triton.
+The procedure for doing so varies by operating system.
+On Windows, I'm using wheels with the following filenames: `flash_attn-2.7.4+cu126torch2.6.0cxx11abiFALSE-cp311-cp311-win_amd64.whl` and `triton-3.0.0-cp311-cp311-win_amd64.whl`

 ## Install for Chatterbox TTS:

 Initialize a Python v3.12 virtual environment named "venv-chatterbox".
 For example:

-    python.exe -m venv venv-chatterbox
+    path\to\python3.12\python.exe -m venv venv-chatterbox

 Activate the virtual environment: